heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 # Introduction

-In service-to-service communication, a common pattern is to use JWKs for authentication purposes.
+In service-to-service communication, a common pattern is to use a JSON Web Token (JWT) for authentication purposes.
 This is done by having the workload (i.e. service) present a bearer token in the form of a signed JWT, which is then verified by the receiving party.
-The "bootstrap" problem of establishing the signing JWK is solved by using an OpenID Connect Discovery Point {{OIDC.Discovery}}.
+The "bootstrap" problem of establishing the signing JWK is solved by using an OpenID Connect Discovery Point
+{{OIDC.Discovery}}.

 Since this pattern is not described in a specification, it leads to variability in practice.
 The purpose of this document is to capture